Inferara/inference-language-spec/variables.md

 ### 7.4.1 Description

 All variables are **immutable** by default.
 This means that once a variable is assigned a value, it cannot be changed.
 To create a mutable variable, the `mut` keyword must be used.
-However, `mut` keyword in not allowed for `undef` variable values.
+However, `mut` keyword in not allowed for `@` variable values.

 Variable names cannot shadow each other.
 For instance, if a function has a parameter `a`, a local variable `a` cannot be defined in the function.
 The same rule applies to the variable re-definition.
 If a variable is defined in a function, it cannot be redefined in the same function.